What has caused the diversity of life on this planet?

-As of April 2020, more than 1,100 scientists and researchers in chemistry, biology, medicine, physics, geology, anthropology, paleontology, statistics and other fields have signed a scientific dissent from Darwinism.
-It reads, “We are skeptical of claims for the ability of random mutation and natural selection to account for the complexity of life.
+As of April 2020, more than 1,100 scientists and researchers in chemistry, biology, medicine, physics, geology, anthropology, paleontology, statistics, and other fields have signed a statement of scientific dissent from Darwinism.
+It reads: “We are skeptical of claims for the ability of random mutation and natural selection to account for the complexity of life.
 Careful examination of the evidence for Darwinian theory should be encouraged.”

-However, if you google “evolution,” you would not find this dissent or any other challenges to the evolution theory in at least the first 12 pages.
-If you are a student, evolution would be taught to you as a proven theory that is very close to, if not the truth.
-If you are a researcher, you would know that publishing a study challenging evolution could threaten your career.
-On Wikipedia, any theories about the origin of life different from evolution are labeled as “pseudoscience.”
+However, if you do an internet search for “evolution,” you won’t find this dissent or any other challenges to the evolution theory in at least the first 12 pages.
+If you are a student, evolution will be taught to you as a proven theory.
+If you are a researcher, you know that publishing a study challenging evolution could threaten your career.
+On Wikipedia, any theories about the origin of life that differ from evolution are labeled as “pseudoscience.”

-Evolution is revered as an unquestionable faith, although it is labeled as a “science” and thus has defeated creationism or intelligent design theory again and again in the Supreme Court.
+Evolution is revered as an unquestionable faith, although it’s labeled as a “science” and thus has defeated creationism or intelligent design theory again and again in the Supreme Court.